TIMELINE: Winter after Blood Hound.

 Clean Jr. shoved me into a small room.
-I stumbled on my bad leg, and fell on my face.
+Stumbling on my bad leg, I fell on my face.
 The stench of blood was stronger now, overwhelming my senses.
 I began to feel a familiar pang of hunger, which was a bad distraction when I had to focus on saving myself.
 The floor was slick with it, some of the rust-colored stains so old that I almost missed what they were.
-I noticed something else underneath them – silver lines arranged in a circle.
-And candles circling the border of the room, the smell of their burning wicks almost obscured behind the stench of blood.
+Refocusing, I noticed something else underneath them—silver lines arranged in a circle.
+Candles circling the border of the room, the smell of their burning wicks almost obscured behind the stench of blood.

 The reason for the abattoir became clear.